-dDedup uses a two-way encoding technique that reduces both remote replication bandwidth and database storage, while optimizing for common case queries.
-It also uses hop encoding to reduce worst-case source retrievals for reading encoded records.
+dbDedup greatly alleviates the painful tradeoff between compression gains and access speed in delta encoded storage with two new encoding schemes.
+It uses a two-way encoding technique that reduces both remote replication bandwidth and database storage, while optimizing for common case queries.
+In addition, it uses hop encoding to reduce worst-case source retrievals for reading encoded records, while largely preserving the compression benefits.